David-Enriquez77/ai_api_project_test/README.md

 ---

 #  Frontend Usage
+Flower Feature Guidelines
+In order to know what values you can use:
+These inputs correspond to the features used in the classic Iris dataset for flower classification.
+Below are the typical ranges and example values you can use:

+Common Feature Ranges
+Feature	Typical Range (cm)	Description
+Sepal Length	4.3 – 7.9	Length of the sepal
+Sepal Width	   2.0 – 4.4	Width of the sepal
+Petal Length	1.0 – 6.9	Length of the petal
+Petal Width	   0.1 – 2.5	Width of the petal

+Example Input Values by Class
+Iris-setosa:

+Sepal: ~5.0 × 3.5

+Petal: ~1.5 × 0.2

+Iris-versicolor:

+Sepal: ~5.9 × 2.8

+Petal: ~4.2 × 1.3

+Iris-virginica:

+Sepal: ~6.5 × 3.0

+Petal: ~5.5 × 2.0

 Open `http://127.0.0.1:8000/` in your browser and follow these steps:
 1. **Register** a new account using a username, email, and password